wandb/docs/content/guides/integrations/ultralytics.md

 wandb.init(project="ultralytics", job_type="inference")
 ```

-Next, initialize the `YOLO` model of our choice, and invoke the `add_wandb_callback` function on it before performing inference with the model.
+Next, initialize your desired `YOLO` model and invoke the `add_wandb_callback` function on it before you perform inference with the model.
 This ensures that when you perform inference, it automatically logs the images overlaid with your [interactive overlays for computer vision tasks](../track/log/media#image-overlays-in-tables) along with additional insights in a [`wandb.Table`](../tables/intro.md).

 ```python
 # Initialize YOLO Model